-In my line of work I get the opportunity to rubs shoulders with some of the best in the industry.
+In my bra fitting line of work, I get the opportunity to rub shoulders with some of the best in the industry.
 I had the pleasure of meeting Pippa Leenstra at a Woman’s event here in Johannesburg recently.

 I was delighted when Pippa approached me for a bra fitting as she could relate to this struggle.
 I have included her very honest and open blog about her experience.
 Please enjoy…

 How to choose the right bra

 I am being brave and sharing a photo of myself – in a bra, with no t-shirt over it.

 I figured if I’m going to talk candidly on the subject of how to choose the right bra, I need to be open enough with you myself.

 I don’t know any woman who loves going shopping for bras (maybe if you’ve just had a boob job it takes on a new meaning) but for most of us we find it to be not only a chore but a rather unpleasant, unsatisfactory experience.